Here’s What Happens When You Perform Breathing Exercises

 Pursed Lip Breathing

-Pursed lip breathing is an extremely effective strategy that helps people reduce anxiety, calm down, and better regulate their breathing.
+Pursed lip breathing is an extremely effective strategy that helps reduce anxiety, calm down, and better regulate breathing.
+It’s ideal for managing breathlessness.

 To practice pursed lip breathing: